Highly rated local moving companies for Hartford to Lancaster moves

 - Lancaster is less walkable than Hartford with a score of 29 out of 100 vs Hartford’s 67 out of 100.

-- Lancaster has a bike-friendliness score 40 out of 100, which means it isn't as accessible to and safe for cyclists as Hartford, which has a score of 54 out of 100.
+- Lancaster has a bike-friendliness score of 40 out of 100, which means it isn’t as accessible or safe for cyclists as Hartford, which has a score of 54.

 - Lancaster’s crime rate is lower than Hartford with a score of 45.5 compared to Hartford’s 63.75.
 This means that Lancaster neighborhoods are safer than 45.5% of all U.S. neighborhoods, and Hartford neighborhoods are safer than 63.75%.